-Struggling Australian PM wins much-needed victory with labor bill
+Struggling Australian PM wins much-needed victories in Parliament

-SYDNEY Australian Prime Minister Malcolm Turnbull, whose leadership has been questioned after a series of political setbacks, secured a much-needed legislative victory on Tuesday with the passage of one of the two bills he used to trigger an election this year.
+SYDNEY (Reuters) - Australian Prime Minister Malcolm Turnbull, whose leadership has been questioned after political setbacks, on Tuesday won a much-needed victory in parliament, with the passage of two controversial bills.

-Australia's Senate, which the government does not control, passed a labor bill in an early morning sitting that will see greater oversight of trade unions and employer organizations.
+Australia’s Senate, which the government does not control, passed a labor bill that it had previously blocked, triggering an election in July.
+The laws passed in a morning session, bring greater oversight of trade unions and employer bodies.

+The parliament also passed a counter-terrorism bill in the evening.
+It extended police surveillance powers and cut to 14, from 16, the age at which terrorism suspects can be detained and face other restrictions.

-Turnbull has seen his poll numbers slide to their lowest levels since he assumed the leadership in September 2015, and his future as prime minister has been questioned by political commentators as public confidence in the country's fourth leader in the last six years erodes.
+Turnbull has seen his poll numbers hit their lowest since taking power in September 2015, and political commentators have questioned his future as prime minister, as confidence erodes in Australia’s fourth leader in the last six years.

+“The government called a double-dissolution election on this issue,” said Haydon Manning, a political science professor at Flinders University in Adelaide, referring to the labor bill.

-Turnbull narrowly secured an election victory in July after he invoked rarely used powers to dissolve both houses of parliament after the upper house Senate repeatedly blocked government legislation on the two bills.
+Turnbull narrowly won the July 2 election after invoking rarely-used powers to dissolve both houses of parliament following the repeated blocking of the government’s labor bill by the upper-house Senate.

-But he has struggled to implement his legislative agenda as his ruling conservative coalition is in the minority in the Senate, requiring Turnbull to win favor with many of the 11 independent senators to pass legislation.
+But Turnbull has struggled to implement his agenda as his ruling conservative coalition is in the minority in the Senate, requiring him to win favor with many of the 11 independent senators to pass legislation.

 Turnbull led negotiations on the labor bill with independent senators while in Peru this week attending the Asia-Pacific Economic Cooperation meeting, lawmakers told Reuters.